jpmalek/lake_washington_and_sammamish_temps/README.md

 Pip, which stands for "Pip Installs Packages", is the standard package manager for Python.
 It allows you to install and manage additional libraries and dependencies that are not distributed as part of the standard Python library.
 Pip provides a simple way to install packages from the Python Package Index (PyPI) and other package directories.
 It also supports virtual environments, which is a key feature for Python developers as it allows them to create isolated Python environments for different projects, ensuring dependencies are kept separate and organized.

+All for the wonderful low price of: free.

 ## Revision Control and Related Tools
 For revision control, I was a long-time svn user, but years ago switched myself and my teams to Git.